 We have become used to seeing machines autonomously and effortlessly performing extraordinary feats: 3D printers materialize entire homes in under a day, gangly, robotic arms stack gravity-defying brick walls.
-The promise is also a prophecy.
 Such commercial visions imply a future in which robots have taken over every job, including that of architects.
 But that future is far off.
-(Or perpetually imminent.)
 In practice, at least, for the moment, automated fabrication technologies still need us—they require human intervention, a sense for the imperfection and unpredictability inherent to architectural materials.
-Our robots are perfectly tuned to maximum efficiency, in other words, but they are lost at the first sign of a mess.
+Our robots, in other words, are tuned to maximum efficiency, but lost at the first sign of a mess.
 Building Productions stages an operational digital fabrication research lab in order to simultaneously reveal and politicize the labor, both human and machine, built-in to automated construction: the aim is not only to critique narratives of automated construction but to offer an alternative vision of the future of architectural labor, too.